How is a tire made?

 Stage 3: Building the tire

-The various semi-finished products come together on the tire building machine and are assembled into what is known as a “green tire.”
-This is done in two stages: the casing, and the tread/belt assembly.
+The various semi-finished products are brought together on the tire-building machine and assembled into a “green tire.”
+This is done in two stages: the casing and the tread/belt assembly.
 This “green tire” is then sprayed with a special fluid to prepare it for vulcanization.
-The various semi-finished products come together on the tire building machine and are assembled into what is known as a “green tire.”
+The various semi-finished products are brought together on the tire-building machine and assembled into a “green tire.”

 building a green tire for vulcanization